 As in previous years, an exhibition of shortlisted and winning entries will premiere in the late autumn.
 Previous locations for the annual showcase have included the National Theatre and London Waterloo Station.
 Shortlisted entrants will also be published in a stunning book entitled Landscape Photographer of the Year: Collection 11, published by The AA, and described by The Times as a 'coffee-table staple'.

-Last year's winner was Matthew Cattell, who captured thousands of starlings on a windy winter’s day at Brighton pier using a low shutter speed.
+Last year's winner was Matthew Cattell, who captured thousands of starlings on a windy winter’s day at Brighton pier using low shutter speed.
 He especially liked how "the motion of the incoming tide mimicked the movement of the birds."

 The Landscape Photographer of the Year is unique in that it celebrates the UK only, offering photographers worldwide an opportunity to showcase their images of Britain.
-From stark moorland to angular cityscapes, and from rocky coastlines to lush woodland, Britain’s remarkable landscape and volatile weather provides generous material to fire the imagination.
+From stark moorland to angular cityscapes, and from rocky coastlines to lush woodland, Britain’s remarkable landscape and volatile weather provide generous material to fire the imagination.

-The Awards are again being held in association with VisitBritain as part of the GREAT Britain 'Home of Amazing' campaign.
+The Awards are again being held in association with VisitBritain as part of GREAT Britain 'Home of Amazing' campaign.
 And in support of the campaign, this year's competition will include a special extra prize, the VisitBritain 'Home of Amazing' Award, for the photograph that showcases the vast range of experiences that the nations and regions of Britain have to offer.
 Key supporter, Network Rail is also offering the 'Lines in the Landscape' Award for the best image of the contemporary rail network shown within its landscape setting.

 Awards founder, Charlie Waite says: "As we enter our second decade, I am thrilled that the competition goes from strength to strength and that our passion, both for landscape photography and this beautiful country, continues undiminished.
 Each spring, as the trees burst into leaf and bluebells carpet our woodlands, you can feel spirits lift and it is the perfect time to get out with your camera and explore all corners of Great Britain.

-"I have been fortunate, over my ten years as judge, to see many memorable photographs from many talented photographers and am very much looking forward to seeing this year’s entries."
+"I have been fortunate, over my ten years as a judge, to see many memorable photographs from many talented photographers and am very much looking forward to seeing this year’s entries."

 Fancy your chances?
 Visit take-a-view.co.uk to enter.
-Remember, deadline for entries is 8 July 2017.
+Remember, the deadline for entries is 8 July 2017.
 Good luck!